When used optimally, a high-speed burnisher can be useful during many phases of a polished concrete project especially while high-speed burnishing.

 - RPMs are measured when the burnisher head is free spinning in the air.

-- Pad speed is measured when the burnisher’s pad is running and in contact with the surface.
+- Measuring pad speed while the burnisher’s pad is running and in contact with the surface.

 Have more questions or a suggestion for polished concrete topics?
 Feel free to contact Jennifer Faller at [email protected]